roopemyller/kayttis-miniprojects/kernel-hacking/README.md

 ![alt text](image-1.png)

 The cli command `getcount` logic is in `user/getcount.c` (not all in the picture below).
 User has option between 5 different syscalls.
-With simple coding, more syscalls can be easily be added to this code, other files do not need changes.
+With simple coding, more syscalls can be easily added to this code, other files do not need changes.

 ![alt text](image-9.png)